Slow Tours since 2007

 Slow Tours Team

-Director (and occasional tour guide), Carol has an IT background in systems analysis, and over 30 years as a business consultant, and 12 years in the travel business.
-She is bilingual French and speaks enough German, Italian and Spanish to get by.
+Director (and occasional tour guide), Carol has an IT background in systems analysis, over 30 years as a business consultant, still works with family businesses (Family Business Australia) and has 12 years in the travel business.
+She is bilingual French and speaks enough German, Italian and Spanish to get by (although gets a bit rusty!).

-Sales & Marketing, with 10 years experience as a travel consultant, a very important requirement for online bookings.
+Tenneale started in Sales & Marketing in January 2017, and with 10 years experience as a travel consultant is a very important person at Slow Tours.
 Tenneale is a creative and innovative person with great experience in Social Media.

 Back Office :